leiweibau/Pi.Alert/README.md

 certificate changes, the HTTP status code changes, or if the service becomes unreachable.
 Other features include the detection of unwanted/foreign DHCP servers and device monitoring using the ping command.

+There is also a companion script, [Pi.Alert-Satellite](https://github.com/leiweibau/Pi.Alert-Satellite), which performs its own scans and the results can be sent to an existing Pi.Alert instance.

 ![Main screen][main]
 [Compare this fork with the main project](docs/VERSIONCOMPARE.md)